 Best Time to Visit

 Located on the Equator, Uganda’s temperature has little year round fluctuation.
-The hottest months are in January and February where temperatures reach up to 40°C making wildlife hard to photograph but this is in the North.
-Our experts have located our photographic destinations in the South West where the weather is pretty much constant throughout the year where wildlife thrives.
+The hottest months are in January and February where temperatures reach up to 40°C making wildlife hard to photograph due to animals trying to stay out of the heat of the African sun.
+You will find most wildlife resting under the trees or laying in the long grass.

 If you are unsure on how to start planning your Ugandan wildlife photo holiday, we are here to help.
 Our specialists have been working in the area for years and are the perfect people to talk to when it comes to making sure you are choosing the right tour for you.
-Speak to one of us today to consider your options.
-Uganda is full of variety and you can decide how you would like to see it.
+Speak to one of us today to see if Uganda is the destination for you.
 Why wait?
 Speak with an expert today!

 Have any questions?

 Uganda is a vast country full of many different wildlife photography opportunities.
 If you are not sure where to begin, start will speaking to one of our experts about your Ugandan photo tour.
-Tell us what animals you hope to photograph and we will create an itinerary that best fits you.
 From the Mountain Gorillas in Bwindi Impenetrable Forest, to the Chimpanzees of Kibale Forest, and everything in between, Uganda is home to some of the most incredible African wildlife.
 Let us help you plan your next photo holiday in Uganda.